3 Best Day Trips to Oak Alley Plantation from New Orleans

 Other popular activities in New Orleans

-Oak Alley is an almost magical place, a must on your list of things to see and do in New Orleans, a must-see for a complete trip.
+Oak Alley is an almost magical place, a must-see on your list of things to see and do in New Orleans.
+Don't miss it if you want your trip to be complete.

-To get to know it and get the best impression, the best thing to do is to take one of the tours with stops at the most interesting places.
-For the more adventurous, a complete experience includes the famous swamps and a close-up look at the huge lizards.
-It can also be visited independently and there are several ways to get to this wonderful place.
+To get to know it and get the best impression, it's best to book one of the tours with stops at the most interesting sites.
+For the more adventurous, a complete experience includes the famous swamps and a close encounter with their enormous alligators.
+You can also visit independently, and there are several ways to get to this wonderful place.

-1. Enjoy a full tour and see the beautiful Oak Alley Plantation
+1. Excursion to the beautiful Oak Alley plantation

 Destrehan Plantation| ©macironman